kilarinikhil/anisotropicDiffusion/README.md

 # anisotropicDiffusion
-In this I try to implement anisotropic diffusion as stated by PIETRO PERONA and JITENDRA MALIK
+This is an implementation of anisotropic diffusion as defined by PIETRO PERONA and JITENDRA MALIK